-This CLE/CPE webinar will provide estate planning counsel and advisers with a comprehensive, deep and practical guide to structuring asset sales to IDITs.
-The panel will discuss the use of both promissory notes and private annuities in estate planning, and will identify ideal scenarios for determining which payment vehicle to use.
+This CLE/CPE webinar will provide estate planning counsel and advisers with a comprehensive and practical guide to structuring asset sales to intentionally defective irrevocable trust (IDITs).
+The panel will discuss the use of both promissory notes and private annuities in estate planning and will identify ideal scenarios for determining which payment vehicle to use.
 The event will also provide concrete drafting suggestions to avoid tax traps in structuring intra-family wealth transfers to defective trusts.

 - Structure of standard sale to IDIT transaction using promissory note

 - Sale for a private annuity

 - Convert a note into an annuity based upon life